SikangSHU/GeNSeg-Net/README.md

 ## GeNSeg-Net: A General Segmentation Framework for Any Nucleus in Immunohistochemistry Images (ACM MM 2024)

 ### Repository Structure
-This repository contains three key projects:
+This repository contains three key projects as follows.

 1. **`1_enhancement_model_train`**: Training the enhancement model (Stage 1 of GeNSeg-Net).
 2. **`2_segmentation_model_train`**: Training the segmentation model (Stage 2 of GeNSeg-Net).